 If an access line is capable of delivering 100 Mbps and has a contention ratio of 50:1 – 50 properties connected to it – if all those connected are using the line at the same time they will only get speeds of around 2 Mbps.
 This means that during peak times – predominantly in the evening when lots of people are sitting down to stream TV shows and flicking through social media on their phones – connections are prone to getting ‘laggy’ and those connected may be met with the dreaded buffering circle!

 As fibre optic cables are able to deliver much faster speeds, than older copper telephone lines, there is more capacity to be shared out with all those connected to the line without them suffering from poor speeds.
 A full-fibre internet connection is required to access the fastest and most reliable broadband.
 Full-fibre connections are when then the fibre optic cable delivering the broadband is linked directly to the premise, this is known as Fibre to the Premises or FTTP.

 By utilising this technology network speeds can be boosted to up to and over 1 gigabit per second (Gbps), therefore becoming a gigabit-capable connection.
 The UK Government has acknowledged both the importance of a reliable internet connection to be accessible by all residents and businesses as well as the current lack of infrastructure to deliver it to more remote, rural areas of the county through launching the Gigabit broadband Voucher Scheme

-Working with the Rural Gigabit Voucher Scheme, the Quantum Air Fibre engineers have started network planning for numerous remote communities within Lincolnshire.
+Working with the Project Gigabit Voucher Scheme, the Quantum engineers have started network planning for numerous remote communities within Lincolnshire.
 All new FTTP networks will be installed for FREE by the Quantum team as part of our mission to bring faster, more reliable broadband to communities and businesses across the county that are currently struggling to achieve suitable speeds